IBM/ibm-cloud-functions-data-at-rest-processing/README.md

 * _(or) Double-click `web/index.html`_

-Add the stocks you want to follow in the webpage.
+Add the stocks' tickers you want to follow in the webpage.
 This stores it in Cloudant.

 In the `local.env` file, the CRON parameter is set to "16 0 * * *" ([crontab](http://crontab.org) format).
 It is set to trigger daily at 0:16 UTC (20:16 EDT).
 You can change this later and do Step 4 again.